aaadddfgh/Android-Remote-Clicker/README.md

 1. Click at the coordinates (100, 200).
 2. Wait for 1000 ms.
 3. Swipe from coordinates (100, 200) to coordinates (300, 400).

+# LICENSE

+Except following files, all files is under GPL-3.0

+1. mm.pp.clicker.tools.**  -> The MIT LICENSE

+# Use Builder